Pylons/pyramid/docs/narr/views.rst

 agent which performed the request.

-In all cases, the message provided to the exception constructor is made available to the view which :mod:`pyramid` invokes as ``request.exception.args[0]``.
+In all cases, the message provided to the exception constructor is made available to the view which :app:`Pyramid` invokes as ``request.exception.args[0]``.

 .. index::